top of page

 There are so many opportunities to meet people.
 Do you remember that family at your child's summer camp?
 What about that local group that was advertising a Mom's night out?
 There are several challenges involved in making friends.
 First, there's the tricky part of getting past the awkward beginning.
 Then you have to be consistent and put in the effort to maintain the friendship.
 And to have the greatest likelihood of success in either of these, its important to take your relationships seriously and make them a priority.

 Healthy friendships don’t happen by accident.
 They take work and intentional living and may require some sacrifices.
 Maintaining a friendship means texting people back in a timely manner, looking past your differences, and making time for meet-ups in real life.
 If you don't maintain your friendships, you'll lose them.
 If you don't water your plants, they'll wither and die, and friendships are the same way.
+Be loyal.
+Once you get past the awkward beginning, having a close friend with trust and rapport in your life is a true blessing.
+Keep in going!

 What we say when someone tries to friend us: "Thank you for the friend request; however, we do not friend any one on Facebook.
 We keep in touch with friends in real life and keep track of our contacts using an address book on Excel.
 We are always up for a meetup!"